Spring Valley School (Chathamangalam): Achievements

 The institution has been able to maintain the track record of academic excellence by securing 100 percent results in the CBSE X examination for the past 8 years.
-The school was awarded the Sahodaya Award of Excellence for the cent percent result in the All India Secondary School Examination, and many students of this school have secured ranks ranging from 1 to 15 throughout the years.
-Even under the changed Evaluation system the students have exhibited spectacular performance by securing A+ and A grades.
+The school was awarded the Sahodaya Award of Excellence for the Cent-percent result in the All India Secondary School Examination, and many students of this school have secured ranks ranging from 1 to 15 throughout the years.
+Even under the changed evaluation system, the students have exhibited spectacular performance by securing A+ and A grades.

 Besides academic excellence, the school continues to shine in the CBSE Kalotsav conducted by Malabar Sahodaya Complex, from the district to the state level.
-The students have also won prizes in various Quiz Competitions at the District/State/National level which was commendable.
+The students have also won prizes in various Quiz competitions at the District, State and National level which was commendable.

 During the first decade of existence since 1992, the children had brought many laurels to the school and the same stands as the proof of commitment of the school to its objectives.
-Even though the school is situated away from the city with no hostel facilities for the students, the challenges of keeping the moral high and maintaining high academic standards have been met to the greatest extent possible.
+Even though the school is situated away from the city with no residential facilities for the students, the challenges of keeping the moral high and maintaining high academic standards have been met to the greatest extent possible.